The Resident (part sixteen)

 “Gemma, the geologist?
 Whose last name sorry I don’t?”

 “Geomorphologist.
 Quill.
-To the point, I’m your grandfather’s lister…in fact, I’m his third.
+To the point, I’m your grandfather’s lister… I’m in fact his third lister.
 Teconieshe is the longest-lived of Tithonians.
-And Desander meets me because it’s a very large thing to decide, when your train goes off track, whether you should bide where you are, or walk ahead.”
+And Desander meets me because it’s a very large thing to decide, when your train goes off the rails, whether you should bide where you are, or walk ahead.”

 “Tell me about it!
 See, Wiss, if Bridge were to come to me, and say what Des said to you…”